jamesbiv/device-streaming-object-loader/README.md

 <h3>Footprint</h3>

-In order for the NPK to work the footprint needs to stay under about 50k compiled (approx).
+In order for the library to work the footprint needs to stay under about 50k compiled (approx).

 <h3>Initialisation Process</h3>

 Network processor performance initialisation

 <ul>
-	<li>Grab the average of all objects downloaded, usually index file, init.js itself, manifest, favicon</li>
-	<li>Continue to poll the average as objects download.</li>
+	<li>Request a small data object such as a image or file.</li>
+	<li>Use the last recorded Kpbs rate to decide on bundling.</li>
+	<li>Contine to download other bundles in the background after the inital download offering.</li>
 </ul>

 Init service worker and start caching (asynch)